siteorigin/siteorigin-unwind/readme.txt

 == SiteOrigin Settings ==

 This theme makes use of the [SiteOrigin Settings Framework](https://github.com/siteorigin/settings) contained in the /inc/settings folder.
-All code is licensed under GPL 2.0 and copyright 2013 Greg Priday unless otherwise stated in the file header.
+All code is licensed under GPL 2.0 and copyright 2016 SiteOrigin unless otherwise stated in the file header.

 == Design ==